abenz1267/walker/README.md

 ## Start Walker with explicit modules

 You can start walker with explicit modules by using the `--modules` flag.
-Currently this only works when running Walker as a service.
 F.e:

 ```bash
 walker --modules applications,ssh